 Effective January 1, 2026, Neighborhood Health Plan of Rhode Island (Neighborhood) is introducing two new Dual Eligible Special Needs Plans (D-SNPs): Neighborhood INTEGRITY for Duals (HMO D-SNP) and Neighborhood Dual CONNECT (HMO D-SNP).

-These new products replace the current Neighborhood INTEGRITY (Medicare-Medicaid Plan), which will end on December 31, 2025, as the MMP sunsets and transitions to Fully Integrated Dual-Eligible Special Needs Plan (FIDE-SNP.)
+These new products replace the current Neighborhood INTEGRITY (Medicare-Medicaid Plan), which ended on December 31, 2025, as the MMP sunsets and transitions to Fully Integrated Dual-Eligible Special Needs Plan (FIDE-SNP.)

 Neighborhood INTEGRITY for Duals is a FIDE-SNP designed for individuals who qualify for both Medicare and full Medicaid benefits.
 This plan will continue to support members’ medical, behavioral health, and long-term services and supports (LTSS) needs in partnership with the Rhode Island Executive Office of Health and Human Services (EOHHS).